vicinityh2020/vicinity-agent/docs/AGENT.md

 Adapter of this object will receive events from this channel, when they appear.

 Opening the channels and subscriptions may be done statically, using Agent configuration file; or dynamically on the fly.
+Events are configured per each Adapter separately (as event publisher or subscriber must always be the concrete object)

 ### Static channel management

-Opening the channels and subscriptions may be declared in Agent configuration file, field **events**.
+Opening the channels and subscriptions may be declared in Agent configuration file, field **adapters/events**.
 ```
 #!json
+{
+    ...
+    "adapters": [
+        {
+            "adapter-id": "guess what",
             "events": {
                 "channels": [
                     {
                         "infrastructure-id": "internal identifier of object publishing the event",
-                "adapter-id": "adapter identifier of this object",
                         "eid": "object event identifier",
                     }
                 ],
                 "subscriptions": [
                     {
                         "oid": "VICINITY object id producing event",
                         "eid": "object event to listen subscribe",

                         "infrastructure-id": "internal identifier of object subscribing for the event",
-                "adapter-id": "adapter identifier of subscriber object",
+                    }
+                ]
+            }
         }
     ]
 }
 ```

 Field **channels** contains the array of declarations, for which object and its event the channel should be open.